lovyavinayak/AWS-Associate-Solution-Architect-2020/Section 4 High Availability and Scalability ELB and ASG/Section-4.md

 - Vertical scalability is very common for non distributed systems, such as a database.
 - **RDS, ElastiCache** are services that can scale vertically.
 - There’s usually a limit to how much you can vertically scale (hardware limit).

+**Horizontal Scalability**
+- Horizontal Scalability means increasing the number of instances / systems for your application.
+- Horizontal scaling implies distributed systems.
+- This is very common for web applications or modern applications.
+- It’s easy to horizontally scale thanks the cloud offerings such as Amazon EC2.